 - Several breweries have inhabited the area (FullSteam, for instance)

-- Countless fabulous restaurants (including but certainly not limited to Dos Perros, Revolution, Parker & Otis, and Q-shack) call Durham their home.
+- Countless fabulous restaurants (including but certainly not limited to Dos Perros, Mother and Sons, Mateo, Parker & Otis, and Q-shack) call Durham their home.

 Only a half hour drive down the road, Durham is a great place to live, shop, and eat!